el-bart/child_name_selector_helper/README.md

 the aim is to select a name that is neither too popular (i.e. non-distinguishable) nor too uncommon (i.e. does not appear to be "from a different times").

+## system requirements

+python scripts should run on any machine, that has python 2.7 interpreter installed.

+for shell scripts you will need linux. if you don't, your options are: virtual machine with linux, docker for windows, bash for windows.s

 ## selector

 python script for selecting names, that match given probability criteria.